Tower of Heaven: Development

-The game was noted by Joseph Leray of video game news website Destructoid to "expose" the "arbitrariness" of long-standing platform game design by giving the Tower an in-universe source and ultimately revealing its design as artificial and in need of destruction.

 Reception

 Tower of Heaven received positive reception from critics.
-Michael Rose of Indiegames.com called the game a "wonderful platformer" despite its difficulty.
-Joseph Leray of Destructoid called the game's soundtrack "absolutely killer".
+In a preview, RetroGeek Mag recommended the game, praising its replayability and "catchy" soundtrack.
+In post-release impressions, Michael Rose of Indiegames.com called the game a "wonderful platformer" despite its difficulty.
+Joseph Leray of Destructoid called the game's soundtrack "absolutely killer", saying that it exposed the "arbitrariness" of long-standing platform game design by giving the Tower an in-universe source and ultimately revealing its design as artificial and in need of destruction.
 Fraser McMillan of Gamasutra called the game "almost more liberating" than open world AAA games, due to the fact that it makes quitting the game and the player's quest a perfectly valid option.

 Tower of Heaven received a tribute in the form of a playable stage in the 2011 platform fighter Super Smash Land and its 2017 spiritual successor, Rivals of Aether.
 The stages feature a similar "law" mechanic to Tower of Heaven, where players who do not obey a law while it is active will take damage.